z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 #### Conditions (RESP/RESP2)

-!!!
-Note
+> [!NOTE]
-    EIBRESP2 is an extension for MAPFAIL
+> EIBRESP2 is an extension for MAPFAIL
-    See [zCICS BMS Guide]() for more information.
+> See [zCICS BMS Guide]() for more information.

 * INVMPSZ/0
 * MAPFAIL/1 The map cannot be found in the mapset.
 * MAPFAIL/8
   * Data to be processed by PICOUT is over 31 digits.
   * Data is not numeric after being PACKed.
   * Data length is greater than the edit pattern allows.
 * MAPFAIL/9 Override field or colour attribute is invalid
 * INVREQ/0
   * Attempt to execute this in a non-terminal attached task.
     This is not documented in the IBM CICS(r) Manuals.

 ### SEND CONTROL CURSOR/CURSOR() ERASE/ERASEAUP ALARM FREEKB FRSET

 ## Command reference - Dump Control

 ### DUMP

 ```hlasm
 name     EXEC  CICS DUMP